Ordering Recommendation

 Background information for Fragile X (FMR1) with Reflex to Methylation Analysis, Fetal

-Characteristics of Fragile X syndrome (FXS): Affected males have moderate intellectual disability, hyperactivity, perseverative speech, social anxiety, poor eye contact, hand flapping or biting, autism spectrum disorders and connective tissue anomalies in males.
+Characteristics of Fragile X syndrome (FXS): Affected males have moderate intellectual disability, hyperactivity, perseverative speech, social anxiety, poor eye contact, hand flapping or biting, autism spectrum disorders, and connective tissue anomalies.
 Females are usually less severely affected than males.

 Inheritance: X-linked.